-Tax Reporting for Students Taxed as Foreign Nationals (Nonresident Aliens)
+Tax Reporting for Students Taxed as Foreign Nationals (1042-S)

-See Scholarships & Fellowships for more information about taxability and reporting of scholarship and fellowship income as well as possible tax treaty benefits.
+Scholarships and Fellowships: Learn more information about taxability, reporting scholarship and fellowship income, and possible tax treaty benefits.

-If you work for the University while going to school at Princeton, see International & Foreign Employee Payroll.
+Payroll: If you work for the University while going to school at Princeton, see Foreign National Student and Employee Payroll Taxes.

 The term scholarship at Princeton is typically used in reference to funding for an undergraduate student.
 The term fellowship at Princeton is typically used in reference to funding for a graduate student.